Glass cliff: Glass cliff for racial and ethnic minority leaders

-Implications for women executives
+Implications for women and minority group executives

 Glass cliff positions risk hurting the women executives' reputations and career prospects because, when a company does poorly, people tend to blame its leadership without taking into account situational or contextual variables.
+Additionally, women who are appointed to glass cliff positions may be subject to increased criticism from shareholders, who may lack confidence in their leadership.
+In contrast, Men who assume leadership in times of crisis are less likely to experience this backlash, and suffer fewer reputation based consequences.
 Researchers have found that female leaders find it harder than male ones to get second chances once they have failed due to having fewer mentors and sponsors and less access to a protective "old boys' network".

+The glass cliff phenomenon adds to the breadth of work on why women are less likely than men to succeed in leadership positions across a wide range of opportunities, from local school districts to the corporate sphere.
+As a method of descriptive representation, women who see women leaders disposed of as a result of glass cliff leadership may be less likely to see themselves in positions of power, and be less likely to express interest in career advancement.

-However, some researchers argue that companies in bad situations offer more opportunity for power and influence compared with companies that are stable.
+However, some researchers argue that companies in bad situations offer more opportunities for power and influence compared with companies that are stable.

+A study examining glass cliff effects on women leaders in Turkey, a country which has high levels of femininity, found that the preference for female candidates was higher in times of good performance than in times of poor performance.
+Additional research has affirmed this finding in other countries.

 Examples

 News media have described the following as examples of the glass cliff.